John A. Bonner Medal of Commendation

-The Academy of Motion Picture Arts and Sciences awards the John A. Bonner Medal of Commendation upon the recommendation of its Scientific and Technical Awards Committee.
+The Academy of Motion Picture Arts and Sciences awards the Scientific and Technical Service Award upon the recommendation of its Scientific and Technical Awards Committee.
 The medal is awarded with a citation reading "in appreciation for outstanding service and dedication in upholding the high standards of the Academy."
-The inaugural Medal of Commendation was given at the 50th Academy Awards in April 1978, and is given irregularly.
+It was first given at the 50th Academy Awards in April 1978, and is given irregularly.

 Naming

-The medal was originally called the Medal of Commendation but was named in 1997 for the American sound engineer John A. Bonner who served for several years as the governor of the academy's Sound Branch; and as chair of its Scientific and Technical Awards Committee and its Theater Sound Inspection Committee.
+The medal was originally called the Medal of Commendation.
+In 1997 it was named the John A. Bonner Medal of Commendation, in honor of the American sound engineer John A. Bonner who served for several years as the governor of the academy's Sound Branch; and as chair of its Scientific and Technical Awards Committee and its Theater Sound Inspection Committee.
 Bonner had also been the director of special projects at Warner-Hollywood Studios.
 The president of the Academy of Motion Picture Arts and Sciences, Arthur Hiller said that no person "...better represents the concept of service and dedication to the Academy" than Bonner and that he was "...dedicated to the Academy for more than 30 years.
 His devotion to the Academy's Samuel Goldwyn Theater was legendary and his commitment to the Academy was simply extraordinary."
+From 2025 the award was given the name Scientific and Technical Service Award.